Are you planning a Hawaii trip and are in search of the best places to visit in Kauai? Don’t worry… we have you covered!

 A natural pool filled with various species of fish, called the Queen’s Bath, is one of the best places to visit in Kauai.

-It is a bit of a ‘task’ to get to this wonder, as you will need to endure a short, yet challenging hike wearing proper footwear (it can be muddy) in order to get there.
+It is a bit of a ‘task’ to get to this wonder, as you will need to endure a short, yet challenging hike wearing proper footwear (it can be muddy) to get there.

 The route is not suitable for people with mobile disabilities or those traveling with a stroller.
 But, the magical destination is well worth the effort of getting there!